It is not death that a man should fear, but he should fear never beginning to live.

 Kel Comm Club HEADSHOT.jpg

-Kelvin is a frequent speaker (Speaker Packet) at conferences, healthcare institutions, webinars and podcasts that both help audiences overcome their own fear of death and increase understanding about other people’s beliefs about death and dying.
-Kelvin is a member of the Speakers Bureau of the National Association of Estate Planners & Councils.
+Kelvin is a frequent speaker at conferences, healthcare institutions, webinars and podcasts that both help audiences overcome their own fear of death and increase understanding about other people’s beliefs about death and dying.

-In addition, Kelvin helps people develop a more balanced, productive and enjoyable life, mentally-physically-emotionally, by teaching people worldwide Turning Within through meditation via Skype, phone and in-person.
-For over 50 years, he has taught meditation worldwide to more than 5,000 people since the 1970’s in schools, businesses, the U.S. Army and at West Point.
-To learn more about Turning Within.
+Kelvin also helps people develop a more balanced, productive and enjoyable life by teaching people Turning Within Meditation.
+He has taught meditation worldwide to thousands in schools, businesses, the U.S. Army and at West Point.
+Click here: to learn more about Turning Within.

-Kelvin has taught numerous CLE and CEU seminars for the legal and healthcare industries, and was a state-certified Long Term Care Ombudsman for the California Department of Aging.
-In the early 1990’s, he also co-founded the Center For Medical Ethics and Mediation, which offered trainings and seminars to healthcare institutions on how to more effectively prevent and resolve conflict in a facilitative and mediative manner.
-He is also certified in the Grief Recovery Method.
+Prior to starting this nonprofit, Kelvin taught many CLE and CEU seminars for the legal and healthcare industries, and was a state-certified Long Term Care Ombudsman for the California Department of Aging.
+He also co-founded the Center For Medical Ethics and Mediation, which offered trainings and seminars to healthcare institutions on how to more effectively prevent and resolve conflict in a facilitative and mediative manner.
+He is certified in grief work by the Grief Recovery Institute.

-Kelvin has lived and worked in 7 countries, and has lectured in 30 of the 50 states in the U.S. He has delivered more than 2,000 presentations worldwide.
+Kelvin has lived and worked in 7 countries.
 While at Dartmouth College, he studied at the Université de Strasbourg, France.
 He is a graduate of Dartmouth, Yale Graduate School and Boston College Law School.
 Kelvin also formerly held senior business executive roles at global law firms, and was a Vice President for the American Arbitration Association.

-Kelvin lives in Los Angeles, California, but travels and teaches worldwide on the phone, videoconference, and in-person.
+Kelvin lives in Los Angeles, California.
+He travels and teaches worldwide on the phone, videoconference, and in-person.

 Kelvin’s Personal Story